House Affordability Calculator

 Rough calculation steps:

-1. Calculate your maximum allowable monthly debt payment using your income and DTI (e.g., 36% × monthly income).
+1. Calculate your maximum allowable monthly debt payment using your income and DTI, such as 36% of monthly income.

-2. Subtract your existing monthly debts (car loans, credit cards, etc.) from that number to find your maximum mortgage payment.
+2. Subtract your existing monthly debts, including car loans, credit cards, and student loans, to estimate your maximum housing payment.

 For example, if your gross monthly income is $6,000 and your lender allows 36% DTI: